just-buildsystem/justbuild/share/man/just-graph-file.5.md

 Artifacts and their serialization
 ---------------------------------

-There are four different kind of artifacts.
+There are five different kind of artifacts.
 The serialization of the artifact is always a JSON object with two keys: *`"type"`* and *`"data"`*.
 The value for *`"type"`* is always on of the strings *`"LOCAL"`*, *`"KNOWN"`*, *`"ACTION"`*, or *`"TREE"`*.
 The value for